DanielOgorchock/OmniThing/README.md

 ## Json Parameter Documentation
 Below is the documentation for everything configured in the json file.

+If you have never used json before, don't worry.
+It's pretty simple.
+Take a look [here](https://www.json.org/) to see how the format works.

 ### Empty Json File
 This is the barebones framework for the config file.